AdaptOver: Adaptive Overshadowing Attacks in Cellular Networks: Discussion

 \subsection{Implications \& Future Work}

 Overshadowing attacks are inherent to almost all wireless communication systems.
 In a sense, these attacks are similar to wired network attacks where we assume the Dolev-Yao attacker model.
 Our work showed that similar assumptions should be taken into account when designing future cellular protocols.
 In 5G-SA systems, AdaptOver will still be a problem since overshadowing is feasible~\cite{ludant_sigunder_2021} and numerous attacks (DoS, tracking) on the NAS layer remain \cite{hu_systematic_2019}.
-Once srsRAN, the basis of AdaptOver, is 5G-SA capable, we expect that AdaptOver can be ported with minimal adjustments to 5G-SA.
+While in 5G-SA the \ac{imsi} is encrypted and only transmitted as \ac{suci}, an attacker can still link 2 sessions by replacing the \ac{suci} of a current registration with a previously observed one \cite{basin_formal_2018, chlosta_5g_2021}.
+Since srsRAN, the basis of AdaptOver, is 5G-SA capable, we expect that AdaptOver can be ported with minimal adjustments to 5G-SA and that DoS and tracking attacks can be launched.
 In our lab 5G-SA network, we tested the Huawei P40 and the OnePlus 9 Pro, and they exhibited a >12h DoS when they received a \texttt{Service Reject \#3}.
 In the meantime, many IoT devices rely on the use of cellular networks.
-Applications with remote sensors could require manual intervention, and remotely controlled distributed energy grids (i.e., solar or wind farms) can lose their controllability.
-Thus, it should be investigated whether AdaptOver can be applied to IoT protocols like NB-IoT or LTE-M. Finally, simultaneous overshadowing and reception would enable porting more fake base station attacks to AdaptOver, but it requires the attacker to be located close to the base station and good isolation between the sending and receiving part, e.g., via a circulator.
+After being subjected to an AdaptOver DoS attack applications with remote sensors could require manual intervention to regain connection, and remotely controlled distributed energy grids (i.e., solar or wind farms) can lose their controllability.
+In general, overshadowing can also be applied to other IoT protocols.
+In \cite{tan_breaking_2022}, the authors showed that NB-IoT and Cat-M protocols are susceptible to uplink and downlink overshadowing and executed attacks on the MAC, RLC, and RRC layer.
+This opens an opportunity to investigate whether AdaptOver's \ac{nas}-layer attacks can be applied to those protocols.
+Finally, simultaneous overshadowing and reception would enable porting more fake base station attacks to AdaptOver, but it requires the attacker to be located close to the base station and good isolation between the sending and receiving part, e.g., via a circulator.